Sustainability Inside and Out

 Dining Services employs multiple sustainability practices within its foodservice operations and dining spaces.
 This includes kitchens that support energy and water efficient equipment, environmentally friendly food waste management systems, and landfill reducing programs, to name a few.

-Sustainable Food Sourcing and Purchasing
+Sustainability Sustainable Food Sourcing and Purchasing

 Dining Services’ food sourcing and purchasing is primarily local (81% local food purchases).
 Our definition of local is food processed or manufactured within a 250-mile perimeter of Rutgers University-New Brunswick.